KOYA-Labs/KOYA-Labs_website/README.md

 3. **Make your edits**

-Edit the files directly on the main branch as needed in your code editor.
+Edit the files directly on the main branch as needed in your code editor:
 - Update index.html as needed.
 - Add or modify files in the images folder if you have new assets.
 - If you need to change the domain, update CNAME.